avttrue/fungus/resources/md/help/doc_en.md

 *The only difference from the classic version is the field geometry.
 In this application, it closed, like a sphere.*

 *The application architecture is designed to track the state of each field cell and collect statistics on field states.*

+*In addition, you can create and edit your own rules for the life of cellular automata.*

 ##